 There is some evidence that probiotics containing lactobacilli can help restore the balance of good bacteria, and reduce the recurrence of BV (5).
 Combining probiotics and antibiotics might also help reduce the long-term risks of antibiotics usage, as the vagina can become resistant to them – which means that BV will keep coming back!
-(5) For those interested, we have probiotics specifically for your vag right this way!
+(5)

 What about herbal or alternative remedies?

 The following have shown some promise, but always check in with your healthcare provider to go over risks and benefits before administering.

 - Vitamin C tablets (special ones administered vaginally!) can treat BV by improving vaginal pH levels and promoting good bacteria (17).